2DGD-F0TH/2DGD_F0TH/chapters/095_Glossary.md

 UI
 : Short of *User Interface*, defines the elements shown to and interacted by the user in a software or, in this case, a videogame menu.

+W
+--

+Wiki
+: A wiki usually refers to a knowledge base website where users collaboratively modify content and structure by using their own web browsers.